The Rumble Fish 2

 The Rumble Fish 2 (ザ・ランブルフィッシュ2) is a 2D fighting game for the Atomiswave arcade platform.
 It was produced by Dimps and published by Sammy.
 It is the sequel to The Rumble Fish, bringing in several new additions.
 A re-release on Taito's NESiCAxLive arcade digital delivery service was made available in 2012.

-The Rumble Fish 2 received home console ports in 2022, released for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+The Rumble Fish 2 received home console ports in 2022, released for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. A version for Nintendo Switch 2 was released on January 22, 2026.

 Gameplay

 The Rumble Fish 2 uses all of the elements from the first game and adds some new ones.
 The Offense and Defense gauges have been divided into three sections each, allowing for more usage of Offensive and Defensive Arts, as well as techniques tied to each gauge.
 An addition to the system is the Boost Dive, which puts each character into a powered-up state according to their style.
 Most characters have had modifications to their movelists in some way, such as new moves and new commands for old moves.